How to Avoid Mosquito Bites and Take the Bite Out of Being Bitten

 Unfortunately, mosquito bites are no longer a small, harmless annoyance.
 They could actually endanger your life since being bitten by certain mosquitoes can transmit life-threatening viruses like the Zika, West Nile, dengue, and Chikungunya virus.
 Public health officials are reminding Florida residents and visitors to protect themselves from mosquitoes and to immediately seek professional mosquito bite treatment if needed.
 While these diseases are very dangerous, you don’t have to be a victim.
 There is currently no vaccine for humans for these serious mosquito-borne viruses, so you simply need to take a few smart precautions to avoid mosquito exposure and know where to go in case you get bitten.

 Following are eight simple steps to help you avoid mosquito bites.
 But in case you’re accidentally bitten, you don’t need to suffer the long waits and high costs of visiting the emergency room or your primary care physician for mosquito bite treatment.
 Instead, you can receive a convenient and affordable blood test for mosquito-borne illness at urgent care center locations near you.

 You can rely on MD Now Urgent Care for testing for mosquito-borne illness, as well as insect bites treatment and all kinds of medical care.
-Since all MD Now locations are open 365 days a year with extended hours and no appointment necessary, you’re able to receive a quick and economical blood test for mosquito-borne illness at urgent care clinics almost any time.
+Since all MD Now locations are open convenient hours and with no appointment necessary, you’re able to receive a quick and economical blood test for mosquito-borne illness at urgent care clinics almost any time.
 And remember that you can receive West Nile, dengue and Chikungunya virus testing, along with Zika testing at urgent care.